 Fellow Since 1997

-This profile was prepared when Raúl Cabrera was elected to the Ashoka Fellowship in 1997.
+This description of Raúl Cabrera's work was prepared when Raúl Cabrera was elected to the Ashoka Fellowship in 1997.

 Raúl Cabrera is recovering abandoned and underutilized land on Ecuador's coast and offering new options to coffee farmers who have been affected by shifts in international markets.